-Ranking all 10 goals from Manchester United 8-2 Arsenal, a decade on
+Ranking all 10 goals from Manchester United 8-2 Arsenal

 On that fateful Sunday, a depleted Arsenal — without Thomas Vermaelen, Gervinho, Alex Song, Kieran Gibbs, Bacary Sagna, Jack Wilshere or Abou Diaby — were humbled by a not-even-that-strong-on-paper United side containing Phil Jones, Anderson and Tom Cleverley.

 It was a game that foreshadowed either a lot or a little, depending on how you see it.

 In an obvious way, the match presaged the general misery of the late-Wenger years, occurring almost exactly midway between their winning the league as Invincibles and their sad, belated bye-bye to their manager.